-- ii) The State Project Management Unit under this Wing is a Nodal Agency for implementation of the World Bank assisted Dam Rehabilitation and Improvement Project. - iii) Periodical monsoon inspection of Dams is carried out and reports are compiled by the Dam Safetv Directorate under the control of this wing.
-The consolidated Health Status Report for all the Dams (Annual Consolidated Report) based on the and post-monsoon pre-monsoon inspections are prepared and sent to the Central Water Commission.
+- ii) The State Project Management Unit under this Wing is a Nodal Agency for implementation of the World Bank assisted Dam Rehabilitation and Improvement Project. - iii) Periodical monsoon inspection of Dams is carried out and reports are compiled by the Dam Safety Directorate under the control of this wing.
+The consolidated Health Status Report for all the Dams (Annual Consolidated Report) based on the pre-monsoon and post-monsoon inspections are prepared and sent to the Central Water Commission.